muratk5n/thirdwave/en/index.md

 because of rapid population growth, food production per person has barely improved, and in Africa it has steadily decreased.
 The only places where food production has noticeably kept ahead of population growth are Europe and the Far East.
-The graphs in figure 2-12 show a double tragedy.
+The graphs.. show a double tragedy.
 The first is a human one.
 A great agricultural achievement, a tremendous increase in food production, has been largely absorbed not in feeding people more adequately but in feeding more people inadequately.
 The second tragedy is environmental.
 The increase in food production has been attained by policies that damaged soils, waters, forests, and ecosystems, a cost that will make future production increases more difficult.

 But any positive feedback loop that grinds a system down can be turned